NCAS-CMS/cfdm/docs/source/extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 All cfdm classes have a `_custom` attribute that contains a dictionary meant for use in external subclasses.

-It is not used by any cfdm classes.
-The `_custom` dictionary is shallow copied, rather than deep copied, when using the standard cfdm deep copy method techniques (i.e. the `!copy` method, initialisation with the *source* parameter, or applying the `copy.deepcopy` function).
-This is so that subclasses of cfdm are not committed to potentially expensive deep copies of the dictionary values.
-Note that calling `copy.deepcopy` on cfdm (sub)class simply invokes its `!copy` method.
+It is intended for the storage of extra objects that are required by an external subclass, yet can be transfered to copied instances using the inherited cfdm infrastructure.
+The `_custom` dictionary is shallow copied, rather than deep copied, when using the standard cfdm deep copy method techniques (i.e. the `!copy` method, initialisation with the *source* parameter, or applying the `copy.deepcopy` function) so that subclasses of cfdm are not committed to potentially expensive deep copies of the dictionary values, of which cfdm has no knowledge.
+Note that calling `copy.deepcopy` on a cfdm (sub)class simply invokes its `!copy` method.
+The cfdm library itself does not use the `_custom` dictionary, other than to pass on a shallow copy of it to copied instances.

-The result of this behaviour is that if an external subclass stores a mutable object within its custom dictionary then, by default, a deep copy will contain the identical mutable object, to which in-place changes will affect both the original and copied instances.
+The consequence of this shallow-copy behaviour is that if an external subclass stores a mutable object within its custom dictionary then, by default, a deep copy will contain the identical mutable object, to which in-place changes will affect both the original and copied instances.

 To account for this, the external subclass can either simply commit to never updating such mutables in-place (which is can be acceptable for private quantities which are tightly controlled); or else include extra code that does deep copy such mutables when any deep copy (or equivalent) operation is called.
-The latter should be implemented in the subclasses `__init__` method, similarly to this:
+The latter approach should be implemented in the subclass's `__init__` method, similarly to this:

 .. code-block:: python
    :caption: *Ensure that the _custom dictionary 'x' value is deep
              copied when a deep copy of an instance is requested.*

+   import copy

-   >>> class my_Field_3(cfdm.Field):
+   class my_Field_3(cfdm.Field):
-   ...     def __init__(self, properties=None, source=None, copy=True,
+       def __init__(self, properties=None, source=None, copy=True,
-   ...                  _use_data=True):
+                    _use_data=True):
-   ...         super().__init__(properties=properties, source=source,
+           super().__init__(properties=properties, source=source,
-   ...                          copy=copy, _use_data=_use_data)
+                            copy=copy, _use_data=_use_data)
-   ...         if source and copy:
+           if source and copy:
-   ...	           # Deep copy the custom 'x' value
+   	       # Deep copy the custom 'x' value
-   ...             try:
+               try:
-   ...  	       self._custom['x'] = deep.copy(source._custom['x'])
+    	           self._custom['x'] = copy.deepcopy(source._custom['x'])
-   ...             except (AttributeError, KeyError):
+               except (AttributeError, KeyError):
-   ...                 pass
+                   pass

 Documentation